oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ## Relational Databases and PostgreSQL

 Initially proposed in [the 70's](https://en.wikipedia.org/wiki/Relational_database), RDBMS (*Relational Database Management System*) has grown in popularity over the latest decades as the computing processing power and storage capacity increases.
-Other databases types such as [Graph Databases](https://en.wikipedia.org/wiki/Graph_database) or [Hierarchical Databases](https://en.wikipedia.org/wiki/Hierarchical_database_model) were introduced by the same time, but they were too complex by its time and helped Relational Databases to _win_ over the them into developers preference.
+Other databases types such as [Graph Databases](https://en.wikipedia.org/wiki/Graph_database) or [Hierarchical Databases](https://en.wikipedia.org/wiki/Hierarchical_database_model) were introduced by the same time, but they were too complex by its time and helped Relational Databases to _win_ over them into developers preference.

 Another critical characteristic of RDBMS systems is the support for [ACID transactions](https://en.wikipedia.org/wiki/ACID_(computer_science)) (*Atomicity, Consistency, Isolation, Durability*) which guarantee data consistency even in a concurrent environment without the developer need to be fully aware.